Qareh Qoli

-Qareh Qoli (قره قلي, also Romanized as Qareh Qolī; also known as Kalāteh-ye Qanbar Qarāqolī) is a village in Robat Rural District, in the Central District of Sabzevar County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 798, in 202 families.
+Qareh Qoli (قره قلي) (Note: Also romanized as Qareh Qolī; also known as Kalāteh-ye Qanbar Qarāqolī) is a village in Robat Rural District of the Central District in Sabzevar County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 798 in 202 households.
+The following census in 2011 counted 828 people in 243 households.
+The 2016 census measured the population of the village as 792 people in 234 households.